Rohan-2107/Pocket-Book-App/README.md

 # Pocket-Book-App
-A App to track your expenses
+An App to track your expenses